proplot-dev/proplot/docs/showcase5.rst

    *Colormaps* can also be cut up and used as color cycles (see :ref:`On-the-fly color cycles`).

-Various matplotlib plotting methods have been wrapped by `~proplot.axes.wrapper_cmap` and `~proplot.axes.wrapper_cycle`.
-The former enhances most functions that accept a ``cmap`` argument, and the latter adds a brand new keyword arg called ``cycle`` that can be used to change the axes property cycler on-the-fly.

-This section documents the colormaps and cycles registered after importing ProPlot, explains how to make custom colormaps and cycles, and shows how to apply them to your plots.
+This section documents the colormaps and cycles registered after importing ProPlot, explains how to make custom colormaps and cycles, and shows how to apply them to your plots using axes methods wrapped by `~proplot.wrappers.cmap_wrapper` or `~proplot.wrappers.cycle_wrapper`.

 Registered colormaps
 --------------------